Have questions about wine cellar construction? We have answers.

-When it comes to creating a custom wine cellar, even the D-I-Yer (Do-It-Yourselfer) shouldn’t go at it alone.
-That’s why Wine Guardian is here for answers to some of your most common questions.
+When it comes to creating a homemade wine cellar, even the D-I-Yer (Do-It-Yourselfer) shouldn’t go at it alone.
+That’s why Wine Guardian is here to answer some of your most common questions.

-If you aren’t looking to build your wine cellar yourself, finding the right craftsman with a flair for your style and your budget can be challenging.
-The contractor not only has to have the technical ability to install a variety of wine racking systems, but should be proficient in the proper construction techniques of a wine cellar.
-Find our certified wine cellar builder in your area now!
+If you aren’t looking to build your own wine cellar, finding the right craftsman with a flair for your style and within your budget can be challenging.
+The contractor not only has to have the technical ability to install a variety of wine racking systems, but should also be proficient in the proper construction techniques of wine cellar design.
+Find one of our certified wine cellar builders in your area today!

-How do I Frame Out my Wine Cellar?
+How Do I Frame Out My Homemade Wine Cellar?

-Framing out your wine cellar is the initial step in the building process.
+Framing out your wine cellar is the initial step in building a wine cellar.
 Here are some guidelines to follow:

 - 2″X4″ wood studs are generally used for the walls, but 2″x6″ studs can be used for thicker insulation